vals-productions/sqlighter/README.md

 Include /ios/impl/ *.h and *.m files into your iOS project.

-ios/j2objc/ content does not need to be included anywhere.
+ios/j2objc/ content does not necessarily need to be included in your iOS project.
 The files are j2objc conversions of com/vals/a2ios/sqlighter/ interfaces and included as examples.

 #### Instantiation example